-And yet, do you struggle with what to say in your content, so you can answer the biggest questions dream clients are asking themselves as they click to your home page?
+And yet, do you struggle with what to say in your content, so you can answer the biggest questions dream clients are asking themselves as they click to your homepage?

-Then, I’m super glad you’re here because I have awesome tips you can use right away to first shift your mindset around creating web content that your clients are looking for.
+Then, I’m super glad you’re here because I have awesome tips you can use right away to first shift your mindset around creating web pages and content that your clients are looking for.
 Next, I’m giving you specific actions that you can adopt to get yourself on the path to writing content that answers your audience’s burning questions.